Bryce-Davidson/Data-Structures/Lists/README.md

 # Description

-These Java and Python implementations of the ADT *(abstract data type)* **List**, are written to the standards shown on the wikipedia page linked below.
+These Java and Python implementations of the ADT *(abstract data type)* **List**, are written to the standards shown on the wikipedia page below.

 ## Each Implementation of List